 Campus Safety is one of a number of resources for anyone looking for information or wishing to file a report.
 We will work with staff or students that come to us in gathering information and getting them in touch with any resources that they need, including (but not limited to) the Center for Gender Equity, the Sexual Assault Center of Pierce County and the Pierce County Sheriff’s Department.
 Additional and more detailed information on sexual assault, intimate partner violence and stalking can be found on the Gender Equity’s Gender Violence page.

 - Sexual Assault Crisis Center of Pierce County: 24-Hour Crisis/Information and Referral Line

 (253) 474-7273 or 1-800-756-7273, TTY (253) 274-0448; Administrative Offices (253) 597-6424

-- Your local police agency (if you are away from campus)
+- Your local police agency (if you are not located close to campus)

 - Domestic Violence Hotline 1-800-764-2420